frequently asked questions

 Although not tested or evaluated in clinical trials, there is no contraindication of LUMIFY with other drops.
 If using other ophthalmic products while using LUMIFY, wait at least 5 minutes between each product.

 Was there an intraocular pressure (IOP) lowering effect?

-Does LUMIFY cause rebound hyperemia like previous OTC redness removers?
+Does LUMIFY cause rebound redness and tachyphylaxis similar to other OTC redness relievers?